We spend the first twelve months of our children’s lives teaching them to walk and talk and the next twelve telling them to sit down and shut up.

 Meaning

-In the quote “We spend the first twelve months of our children’s lives teaching them to walk and talk and the next twelve telling them to sit down and shut up.,” the emphasis is on life.
-It highlights the thought that life unfolds in unexpected ways while implying that unexpected events often teach us.
+“We spend the first twelve months of our children’s lives teaching them to walk and talk and the next twelve telling them to sit down and shut up.” presents a viewpoint centered on life.
+It implies that every moment carries its own meaning and encourages us to remember that unexpected events often teach us.

 Theme